UDogg/freecodecampcerts/Responsive_Web_Design/Learn-HTML-Forms-by-Building-a-Registration-Form/README.md

-In this exercise, I will build a registration form using HTML and probably CSS.
+In this exercise, I will build a registration form using HTML and CSS.